 Any reputable window company should be able to inform you of their product’s U-Value through the correct performance testing.
 Unfortunately, this information can still be misleading, as many companies will only choose to promote the U-Value of the window’s centre pane, which is inevitably going to be better than that of the whole product.

 The trick is to understand that all windows will experience more heat loss around the edges, as frames and joints are harder to keep insulated.
-Instead of looking at the centre pane U-Value, which focuses solely on the efficiency of the central glazed unit, you want to check the value of the whole product, which will take into account the frame’s thermal performance too.
+Instead of looking at the centre pane U-Value, which focuses solely on the efficiency of the central glazed unit, you want to check the value of the whole product, which will consider the frame’s thermal performance too.
 When you know the whole product’s U-Value, you will have an accurate indicator of the window’s energy efficiency.

-In 2018, Part L building regulations for standard replacement doors and windows specified that a product should have a U-Value no higher than 1.6 for windows, and 1.8 for doors.
 If you are looking for windows made to the highest of standards with outstanding performance, then you should look for products that can better these regulations.

 Be wary however, windows that have U-Values of just 0.1 or 0.2 under the regulation threshold will not make any difference to your carbon footprint, or energy bills for that matter.

 We have our windows independently tested in accordance with BS 6375 Part 1: Performance of Windows & Doors, Classification and Guidance for Weather Tightness.
-Our windows have a whole product U-Value of 1.1W/m2K, based on triple glazed, 4mm thick glass with a centre pane value of 0.6W/m2K.
+Our windows have a whole product U-Value of 1.1W/m2K, based on triple-glazed, 4mm thick glass with a centre pane value of 0.6W/m2K.